 Application Procedure: Interviews will be conducted virtually 12-15 December 2022.
 Applications consisting of a motivation letter, CV, 3 referee letters and the job market paper must be submitted online at http://www.econjobmarket.org.

 Deadline: The search amongst applicants will start on 15 November 2022 and continues until the positions are filled.
 For the job market, only applications received no later than 5 December 2022 will be considered.
 After this date, application packages containing a motivation letter, a CV, the Job Market paper and three reference letters should also be sent to the email below.

-Further information: Questions, but not applications, can be sent to egervari.zsuzsanna.@gtk.bme.hu.
+, but not applications, can be sent to egervari.zsuzsanna.@gtk.bme.hu.

 Sreoshi Banerjee (QSMS Research Group, BME) will be presenting her paper “GENERALIZED WELFARE LOWER BOUNDS AND STRATEGYPROOFNESS IN